 It’s fall again, time to marvel at those magnificent trees!
 Today I want to share a really fun and easy watercolor painting: a tree with glorious fall colors!

-Even if you never painted before, this step by step easy watercolor painting tutorial will show you how to paint a beautiful fall watercolor tree in just 10 minutes!
+Even if you never painted before, this step by step easy watercolor tree painting tutorial will show you how to paint a beautiful fall watercolor tree in just 10 minutes!

 I remember one of the first paintings I made in art school : I walked by these trees with such magnificent fall colors, and ran to the classroom to tell my teacher that I simply can’t stay inside to paint the model for now! ( that now turned into ever) Luckily, I had very open and supportive teachers! 🙂